 When Stetson University decided to build a welcome center on campus, university officials promised to build “an iconic, sustainable building” that would last for years to come.

 Stetson officials met more than five years ago with John Rinker, president of the Marshall and Vera Lea Rinker Foundation, who provided the lead gift to fund the construction of the building named in his parents’ honor.

-“When we were meeting with Mister John Rinker, we made a commitment to him that we would build an iconic, sustainable building that would last 100 years,” recalled Al Allen, associate vice president for Facilities Management at Stetson.
+“When we were meeting with Mr. John Rinker, we made a commitment to him that we would build an iconic, sustainable building that would last 100 years,” recalled Al Allen, associate vice president for Facilities Management at Stetson.

 Last week, the Marshall & Vera Lea Rinker Welcome Center was named the 2017 Outstanding Sustainability Project in the state by the Florida Planning and Zoning Association.

-The state planning group cited many features in the building that conserve energy and water, make efficient use of land, and help recharge ground water supplies.
+The state planning group cited many features in the building that conserve energy and water, make efficient use of land and help recharge groundwater supplies.

 In December 2016, the Rinker Welcome Center was recognized with the Outstanding Sustainability Initiative Award from the planning group’s local Surfcoast Chapter.
 For the state contest, the building competed against five others in the Sustainability category, said Helen LaValley, incoming FPZA state president, who oversaw the contest for the state planning awards.